chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/RFID_board2.jpg)

 ## LCD
-The LCD needs a 10 K ohm  potential meter.
+The LCD needs a 10 K ohm  potentiometer.
 Bend the wires as shown.
 ![] (images/LCD1.jpg)
 Solder it to the LDC.
-The middle wire of the potential meter is connected to the 3rd pin of the LDC.
+The middle wire of the potentiometer is connected to the 3rd pin of the LCD.
 The other two wires are connected to pins 1 and 2.
 ![] (images/LCD2.jpg)

 ## Power